Trip Planner

 Best Season for Mera Peak Climbing

-The Monsoon season is considered the worst time for Mera Peak Climbing due to continuous rain, snowfall, and chances of snowstorms being at an all-time high.
-Likewise, there will be excessive snowfall in the Himalayas during the winter months.
-The weather will be extremely freezing, making it a tough time to climb mountains or trek at higher altitudes.
+The Monsoon season is considered the worst time for Mera Peak Climbing due to continuous rain and an increased chance of avalanches.
+Likewise, winter is also less favourable as there will be excessive snowfall in the Himalayas during this time.
+The weather will be extremely cold, making it a tough time to climb mountains or trek at higher altitudes.

 Mera Peak Climbing Difficulties